dwradcliffe/chef-current/README.md

 # current

-Installs the [current](http://current.sh/) binary and provides a LWRP for sending log files to current.
+Installs the [current](http://current.sh/) package and provides a LWRP for sending log files to current.

 ## Recipes

 * `default` - Nothing
-* `install` - Installs the binary
+* `install` - Installs the package

 ## Attributes